brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     Computer glitch caused Austrailian airliner to plunge 1,000 feet and the toil\
     ets to flush counterclockwise [Scary]

-Now we've got it down to the freshest 10, but each item is still filling up a lot of space.
+Now we’ve got it down to the freshest 10, but each item is still filling up a lot of space.
 One way to cut down the length of each line is to split each headline into multiple lines.
-Let's start by cutting the category and title into two separate lines:
+Let’s start by cutting the category and title into two separate lines:

 ``` ruby
 require 'open-uri'